 Female plants produce berry-like cones that, if pollinated, ripen to a bloomy blue-gray color.
 Fruit often persist throughout winter.

-A favor for many birds and wildlife.
+A favorite for many birds and wildlife.